 Pretty soon, though, I just decided to just sit down, relax, and absorb the beauty in front of me.
 Almost 40 meters high, the Treasury, the most recognizable landmark in Petra, inspires superlatives and all the clichés you can think of, and it deserves it.

 Awe-inspiring, jaw-dropping, amazing…there’s no one word to describe the Treasury.

 Built as a mausoleum in the 1st century AD, the Treasury is just one of over 800 monuments in Petra (another impressive one is the Monastery, which I will write about later).
 Back when people were still allowed to go in, they found nothing there; it was only relatively recently that it was discovered that the tombs were not at ground level, but were located way down.
 Flash floods had buried the lower floors, shortening the already impressive facade.

 Al Khazneh is more than two thousand years old, but some of the details are still visible.
 There are four eagles at the top that are said to carry away the souls of dead, and the two figures at the entrance are of the twins Castor and Pollux who were said to be residents of both Olympus and the underworld.

 Petra by Night

 As if Petra during the day isn’t fantastic enough, the road to the Treasury is also open three nights a week (Monday, Wednesday, and Thursday).
-The path from the entrance, up to the Siq and the Treasury, are lit by over a thousand candles set in a bag of sand.
+The path from the entrance, up to the Siq and the Treasury, is lit by over a thousand candles set in a bag of sand.